davidrozwod/minute_taker/README.md

 # minute_taker
 Methods for submitting and deleting data to/from a database.
 Sign-up/Log-in and Log-out included

-# What's included in this flask website
+# What's included in this Flask website

 User management using Python's Login Manager and SQL Database